tednaleid/showoff-git-core-concepts/one/01_slide.md

 !SLIDE
 # cherry picking #

-Apply the changes from an individual commit to the current branch
+apply a subset of changes from another branch

 <pre>
                               E---F---G